 - Service level and target answer time

-- Target occupancy rate
+- Target the occupancy rate of call center

 - Shrinkage percentage